 When the towers came down, a slurry of crushed materials from inside the building was released into the air over Manhattan.
 This included materials not normally harmful but very dangerous if inhaled; it also included potentially toxic materials, such as asbestos.

-An analysis conducted within a week of the attacks found that the settled dust was 0.8% asbestos (New York Times), which by virtue of sheer volume equates to thousands of tons of this dangerous material being dispersed and lingering in the air.
+A World Trade Center asbestos analysis conducted within a week of the attacks found that the settled dust was 0.8% asbestos (New York Times), which by virtue of sheer volume equates to thousands of tons of this dangerous material being dispersed and lingering in the air.